useblocks/sphinx-needs/docs/directives/needgantt.rst

 * **starts after**: see :ref:`needgantt_starts_after_links`
 * **ends with**: see :ref:`needgantt_ends_with_links`

-The task length is defined by default by the need-option :ref:`need_duration`.
+By default, the need-option :ref:`need_duration` defines the task length.
-Its value is interpreted in days.
+We interpret the value in days.

-The task completion is defined by default by the need-option :ref:`need_completion`.
+By default, the need-option :ref:`need_completion` defines the task completion.
-Its value is interpreted as percentage and should be between 0 and 100.
+We interpret the value as percentage and should be between 0 and 100.

 Options
 -------